Sl1me945/CMake_Projects/README.md

 # Task Tracker CLI

-A simple command-line task tracker written in C++ for roadmap.sh.
-Tasks are stored in JSON format and persisted between sessions.
+A simple command-line task tracker built in modern C++ without third-party libraries.
+Tasks are saved to and loaded from a `.json` file across runs.

+🔗 **This project was built as part of the challenge at [roadmap.sh/projects/task-tracker](https://roadmap.sh/projects/task-tracker)**

-## Features
+## ⚙️ Features

 - Add new tasks with descriptions
 - Update task descriptions by ID